catamphetamine/javascript-time-ago/README.md

 // "Mar 5, 2017"
 ```

-The built-in Twitter style uses [`Intl`](https://github.com/catamphetamine/javascript-time-ago#intl) for formatting `day/month/year` labels.
+Twitter style uses [`Intl`](https://github.com/catamphetamine/javascript-time-ago#intl) for formatting `day/month/year` labels.
 If `Intl` is not available then it falls back to the default style.

 ## "Just time" style